Quick answer

 Common Misconceptions about ISAs and Inheritance Tax

 The notion that ISAs are free from inheritance tax is a common myth that requires debunking.
-Many individuals believe that because ISAs are tax-free during their lifetime, they are also exempt from inheritance tax upon death.
+Many individuals believe that because ISAs are outside the scope of IHT during their lifetime, they are also exempt from inheritance tax upon death.
 However, this is not entirely accurate.

 Debunking Myths about ISAs